pyinstaller/pyinstaller/doc/source/Manual.rst

 To add files to the bundle, you create a list that describes the files and supply it to the ``Analysis`` call.
+To find the data files at run-time, see `Run-time Information`_.

 Adding Data Files
 ------------------